St. Joseph, Louisville

 St. Joseph is a neighborhood two miles south of downtown Louisville, Kentucky, United States, and immediately east of the University of Louisville.
+It borders the Meriwether neighborhood to the north and Schnitzelburg to the east.
 The area was named after the St. Joseph's Infirmary hospital, which was established by the Sisters of Charity of Nazareth.
-The building, once located at the corner of Preston Street and Eastern Parkway, was razed in 1980.
+The hospital building, once located at the corner of Preston Street and Eastern Parkway, was razed in 1980.

 The area was settled by mostly German immigrants from Bavaria in the 1900s.
 The housing stock is composed of bungalow and shotgun houses.
-St. Stephen's Cemetery, established 1851, is located in the northern part of the neighborhood.
 The three Jewish cemeteries, Temple Cemetery, Adath Jeshuran Cemetery, and Keneseth Israel Cemetery are located next to each other in the southern part, more commonly referred to as the Bradley neighborhood.